sotosoc/bible_ventilated/README.md

   I seek to be extensively uncreative in creating these headings.

 - Headings are in the exact same place on every page.
-  This means your eyes can anticipate the location of the firs line of text on the next page.
+  This means your eyes can anticipate the location of the first line of text on the next page.
   I ignore these headings almost all of the time.